-Most commercial salad dressings are filled with chemicals and preservatives and will not be of any help to your overall health.
+Most commercial salad dressings are filled with chemicals and preservatives and will not help your overall health.

-Instead, consider preparing your own salad dressings using natural ingredients that will further enhance not only your health, but the absorption of the nutrients found in the colors you’re eating.
+Instead, consider preparing your own salad dressings using natural ingredients that will further enhance your health and the absorption of the nutrients found in the colors you’re eating.

-The fat soluble vitamins (vitamin A, D, E, and K) require dietary fat to be absorbed optimally, so by adding in some healthy fat to your salad, you’ll ensure that you are reaping full benefits.
+The fat-soluble vitamins (vitamins A, D, E, and K) require dietary fat to be absorbed optimally by adding some healthy fat to your salad.
+You’ll ensure that you are reaping full benefits.

-You can also add in any of your favorite fresh herbs, which will offer added health benefits while bringing more flavor to the salad as well.
+You can also add any of your favorite fresh herbs, which will offer added health benefits while bringing more flavor to the salad.

 To help get you started on the concept of a rainbow salad, let me share with you a few of the best salad recipes below.

-You’ll find a couple good salad recipes along with a couple recipes for salad dressings to be used on these salads.
+You’ll find a couple of good salad recipes and recipes for salad dressings to be used on these salads.

 Tropical Chicken Salad